MatthewBrandon21/Covitor-Java-Android-Bluetooth-Serial-App/README.md

-# CoViTor Watch APP
+# CoViTor Watch APP (Bluetooth Serial Android Application)
 ### <i>!!This app created using android studio and java languange</i>

-For the embedded system used in this app, please visit https://github.com/rellpa/covitor_watch.
+For the embedded system that I use for this application, I uploaded it at https://github.com/rellpa/covitor_watch.
+There is complete information including how to make it.

 #